 Statement No. 87, "Leases".
 GASB Statement No. 87 requires that government lessees recognize a lease liability and an intangible assets representing the lessee's right to use the leased asset and report in its financial statements amortization expense for using the lease asset for the shorter of the lease term or the useful life of the underlying asset, interest expense on the lease liability and note disclosures about the lease.
-The Statement also requires government lessors recognize a lease receivable and a deferred inflow of resources and continue to report the lease revenue, recognized over the term of the lease, corresponding with the reduction of the deferred inflow, interest income on the receivable and note disclosures about the lease.
+The Statement also requires government lessors recognize a lease receivable and a deferred inflow of resources and continue to report the leased asset in its financial statements and report in its financial statements lease revenue, recognized over the term of the lease, corresponding with the reduction of the deferred inflow, interest income on the receivable and note disclosures about the lease.
 The requirements of this Statement are effective for SDHC's fiscal year ending June 30, 2021.